frederikstroem/SDU-Exam-Monitor-Linux-Install-Helper/README.md

 ## Motivation
 I'm a student at The University of Southern Denmark (SDU), and I wanted Exam Monitor to be easier to launch on Linux.
 There are a lot of things I do NOT like about Exam Monitor, but the install process was one thing I could fix...

-By launching the program from a terminal, its outputs are also easier to monitor (expect a ton of warnings, it is Java 😝).
+By launching the program from a terminal, its outputs are also easier to monitor (expect a ton of warnings though, it is Java after all 😝).